 Complaints that a City program, service, or activity is not accessible to persons with disabilities and requests for reasonable accommodation should be directed to the following individuals.
 When in doubt, the Citywide Coordinator will assist you in routing your request.
-For special accommodations at a City Council Meeting, please notify the ADA Coordinator at 928-777-1380 at least three (3) business days prior to the scheduled meeting time.
+For special accommodations at a City Council Meeting, please notify the City Manager’s office at 928-777-1435.

 Citywide ADA Coordinator (Meetings and All Other Program Access)